Bjarni Benediktsson (born 1970): Prime Minister (2017)

 Bjarni became Prime Minister of Iceland on 11 January 2017.
 In September 2017, the future of the Icelandic government and Bjarni's tenure as prime minister was put in doubt when the Bright Future party withdrew from the governing coalition.
 Bright Future did this in the wake of reporting that government ministers of the Independence Party had concealed that Bjarni's father, Benedikt Sveinsson, recommended that the criminal record of convicted child sex offender Hjalti Sigurjón Hauksson be erased.

 The Minister of Justice, Sigríður Andersen, had informed Bjarni about his father's involvement in the letter of recommendation in July, and refused to disclose the recommendation's author until compelled to by a parliamentary committee.

-Finance Minister (2017–present)
+In January 2017 he was named as the eighth hottest head of state in the world.

+Minister of Finance and Economic Affairs (2017–2023, second term)

 After the 2017 parliamentary elections, Katrín Jakobsdóttir became prime minister, and in a coalition agreement, Bjarni became the finance minister again.
+Bjarni resigned on 10 October 2023, following the release of a report by the Althing Ombudsman which heavily condemned his conduct relating to the sale of state-owned shares in the bank Íslandsbanki.

+Minister of Foreign Affairs (2023–2024)

+Only a few days after his resignation as minister of finance and economic affairs, Bjarni was appointed minister of foreign affairs.
+His predecessor in the position, Þórdís Kolbrún R. Gylfadóttir, was appointed his successor as finance minister.

+In a meeting of Nordic foreign ministers in Oslo, Norway in November 2023, he refused to condemn Israel's bombing of the Jabalia refugee camp on the Gaza Strip the preceding day, questioning whether it could be described as an "attack” Bjarni stated: "It depends on what you define as an 'attack'".

+Prime Minister (2024, second term)

+On 9 April 2024, Bjarni became Prime Minister of Iceland following Katrín Jakobsdóttir's resignation to run for president.

+He began his second term with a 13% approval rating.
+Bjarni faced a no-confidence vote on 18 April which failed 35 to 25.

+On 13 October, Bjarni announced that the government had collapsed due to disputes over foreign policy, asylum seekers, and energy, prompting him to call for new elections in November.
+Four days after the announcement, the Left-Green Movement withdrew from the government.
+Bjarni additionally took on the portfolios of agriculture, social affairs and labour.